SWC-OSG-Workshop/2017-05-17-JLAB/novice/DHTC/04a-ScalingUp-python.md

 where `x_low` and `x_high` are low and high values along x-direction, and `y_low` and `y_high` are the low and high values along the y-direction.

-For example, to set the boundary in the x-direction as (-3, 3) and the boundary in the y-direction is (-2, 3), run
+For example, to set the boundary in the x-direction as (-3, 3) and the boundary in the y-direction as (-2, 2), run

     python rosen_brock_brute_opt.py -3 3 -2 2